example42/example42.github.io/_posts/2017-01-23-existing-code-on-puppet4.md

   - test by enabling the Puppet 4 parser on a Puppet 3 Master
   - integration testing with different Puppet versions

 Checking identical catalogs needs a Puppet code extension.
-You can choose between [zack/catalog_diff](https://github.com/acidprime/puppet-catalog-diff) or [github/octocatalog_diff](https://github.com/github/octocatalog-diff).
+You can choose between [zack/catalog_diff](https://github.com/acidprime/puppet-catalog-diff) or [github/octocatalog_diff](https://github.com/github/octocatalog-diff) or [puppetlabs/puppetlabs-catalog_preview](https://github.com/puppetlabs/puppetlabs-catalog_preview).

-Both tools will generate an overview on where the catalog contains differences.
+All three tools will generate an overview on where the catalog contains differences.

 To make use of catalog_diff you might want to place a new Puppet 4 based Master in place.
 On your Puppet 3 Master you want to give access to facts and catalogs